-An email newsletter is one of the most powerful marketing vehicles for any restaurant.
+An email newsletter is one of the most powerful strategies in a restaurant marketing plan.

 Why?
 Because the regular, predictable cadence of an email newsletter is a great way to build relationships, nurture customers, and create long-term loyalty.
 But that’s true only when your restaurant newsletter is done right.